pchurchill25/ECEN404-2025SP-Kubernetes-Based-Attacks/README.md

 ### Cluster Overview
 The cluster consists of a server node running on child3 and an agent node running on child2.
 The cluster has a [PHP Guestbook](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) and a camera feed running on it as well.
 ### Image Attack
-The image attack simulates a cryptominer being installed on the computer via malicous image download by forcing the computer to multiply large matricies over a set duration.
+The image attack simulates a cryptominer being installed on the computer via malicous image download by forcing the computer to multiply large matricies.
 ### Node Attack
 The node attack involves deploying a large number of API-DoS-Deployment pods to stress the RKE2 cluster’s API server.
 From the server node, the attack infinitely sends pods containing small requests to the agent node.
 This attack quickly increases CPU and memory usage, crashing the agent node.
 ### Pod Attack